Avoid These Fatal Small-Business Mistakes (My Personal Experience)

 Enforce Clear Business Policies

 One of the first things taught in business school is policy-making.
-I learned quickly how powerful policies are, and how they can make business life much easier.
+I learned how useful having policies could be when I made my first mistake.

 One day, on a Friday, when I was ready to close up for the day, a customer called and wanted to place a last-minute order.